 There are countless beautiful, inviting and busy markets and markets in Asia.
-According to ALLCITYPOPULATION.COM, these markets are located in the largest cities in each country.

 Many of them specialize in food and groceries, but most markets offer just about everything between earth and sky.

 Pull on comfortable shoes on your feet and arrive early if you want to avoid the worst traffic jams.
 Then you also have more time to compromise.

 Tip: Don’t bring more money than you plan to spend, and keep your money in a safe place.

 When you visit the Thai capital Bangkok, head to Chatuchak Weekend Market, which, like the traditional market, is open on Saturdays and Sundays.
 There are more than 8,000 stalls in the market area, and among the huge amount of goods you will find guaranteed gifts for the whole family.

 The store has everything from wood carvings to scarves and even animals of all colors, and several long corridors are entirely dedicated to shoes, clothes and bags, for example.
 Although the market is divided into themed areas, the navigation can turn out to be a bit tricky.
 So if you find something you absolutely want to buy, you might want to do the shopping right away – you may not find your way back to the right stall!

 Chatuchak is said to be the largest marketplace in the world, and one thing is certain: finding the best deals and touring the stalls can easily make you spend an entire day.
 Be sure to take breaks in between and try some local snack sold at the market.

 Tianshan Tea City, Shanghai

 Tea, tea and more tea.
 Tianshan Tea City is the mecca of everything related to tea.
 Tea is imported here from all over China, and it is also worth buying it here for export to home Finland.